Robert Longo: Drawing

 Although he studied sculpture, drawing remained Longo's favorite form of self-expression.
 However, the sculptural influence pervades his drawing technique, as Longo's "portraits" have a distinctive chiseled line that seems to give the drawings a three-dimensional quality.
 Longo uses graphite like clay, molding it to create images like the writhing, dancing figures in his seminal Men in the Cities series.

+In 1978 Longo commissioned professional illustrator, Diane Shea to draw ‘Percival’ for his 1979 show at The Kitchen.
+She continued as the sole illustrator of all his drawings; Men In The Cities, Body Hammers, Roses, Combines, and his lithographs, until the early 2000’s when Longo’s work evolved into larger scale drawings.
 For that series, Longo photographed his friends lurching backward, collapsing forward or sprawled on invisible pavement.
 After enlarging the pictures through a projector, he and an artist assistant drew them in sizes ranging from three-quarter scale to larger than life-size.
 In the process, Longo often dramatized poses and always standardized attire into quite formal, black-and-white clothing.
 The idea for this work came, in 1975, from a still image in Rainer Werner Fassbinder's film The American Soldier.
 According to art critic William Wilson of the Los Angeles Times, the pictures recall nothing so much as the final scene in Ingmar Bergman's The Seventh Seal.
 About four years passed before Longo turned the vision of a man shot in the back into a monumental series of drawings.
 He produced about 60 Men in the Cities between 1979 and 1982.
 One drawing from this series was used as the album cover to Glenn Branca's album The Ascension.
-As a consequence, in his 30s, Longo was among the most widely publicized, exhibited and collected artists of the 1980s along with the likes of Cindy Sherman and David Salle.
+As a consequence, in his 30s, Longo was among the most widely publicized, exhibited and collected artists of the 1980s, along with the likes of Cindy Sherman and David Salle.
 However, several critics have commented that Longo had lost his way as a visual artist by the mid-'80s.